 Indicator 5: Multiple Program Receipt.
 Depending on their circumstances, individuals may choose a variety of different means-tested assistance “packages.”
 This indicator looks at the percentage of individuals receiving AFDC/TANF, Food Stamps/SNAP and SSI in a month, examining how many rely on just one of these programs, and how many rely on a combination of two or more programs.

 Indicator 6: Dependence Transitions.
 This indicator uses data from the Survey of Income and Program Participation (SIPP) to look at whether individuals dependent on welfare in one year make the transition out of dependence in the following year.

 Indicator 7: Program Spell Duration.
+This indicator uses data from the Survey of Income and Program Participation (SIPP).
 One critical aspect of dependence is how long individuals receive means-tested assistance.
 This indicator provides information on short, medium and long spells of welfare receipt for each of the three major means-tested programs – AFDC/TANF, the SNAP, and SSI.

 Indicator 8: Welfare Spell Duration with No Labor Force Attachment.
 This indicator is concerned with dynamics of welfare receipt among persons in families with no attachment to the labor market.
 It differs from Indicator 7 in that it provides information on spells of TANF receipt during months where no one in the family worked or was officially unemployed.

 Indicator 9: Long Term Receipt.
 Many individuals who leave welfare programs cycle back on after an absence of several months.
 Thus it is important to look beyond individual program spells, measured in Indicator 7, to examine the cumulative amount of time individuals receive assistance over a period of several years.